switch in minutes · keep your data

 Scopeweb analytics onlyweb + product analytics

-Funnels / retention / pathsfunnels on higher tiers; no retention/pathsall included, every plan
+Funnels / retention / pathsfunnels & user journeys on Business plan; no retentionall included, every plan

 Self-hostCommunity Edition (multi-service)one Go binary, no database